tztz/gocut/README.md

 Note: Keep your tooling up to date, i.e. regularly update the versions declared in the script and re-run it.

+Attention: You may need to open a new terminal window to use some of the tools.

 ## Build, test, run

 ### Build and run for local use